Jhulelal Institute of Technology: Shikhar technology festival

 A national level tech-fest, "Shikhar", is conducted every year.
 Thousands of students from engineering and management colleges across India participate.
-It is organized at JIT campus under the aegis of ISTE, JIT Students Chapter.
-Around 1000 students from 36 engineering colleges from Pune and Tamil Nadu, Andhra Pradesh Universities along with students from Chandrapur, Wardha, Gondia and Yavatmal districts engineering colleges participate.
-It is a technical event with various competitions like C-coding, web design, project exhibition, Robo-Race, Line Follower, Wall Follower and LAN gaming are held.
+It is organized at the JIT campus under the aegis of ISTE, JIT Students Chapter.
+Around 1000 students from 36 engineering colleges from Pune and Tamil Nadu, and Andhra Pradesh Universities along with students from Chandrapur, Wardha, Gondia and Yavatmal districts engineering colleges participate.
+It is a technical event with various competitions like C-coding, web design, project exhibition, Robo-Race, Line Follower, Wall Follower, and LAN gaming are held.

 A total of 179 technical papers were presented by students in parallel sessions.
 Projects were also displayed.
-Participants from various branches such as electronics, electrical, computer science, IT, mechanical, civil and MBA participated.
+Participants from various branches such as electronics, electrical, computer science, IT, mechanical, civil, and MBA participated.
 Around 200 students along with their robots took part.

 Workshop on Aptitude Development (WAD)

-The workshop consists of technical sessions by experts along with the interactive and participative sessions for the students on various topics including:
+The workshop consists of technical sessions by experts along with interactive and participative sessions for the students on various topics including: